 Notes

 It's helpful to know the size of the base of the planter pot that you are wanting to use this rolling plant stand on before you cut the wood for the plant stand.
-My recommendations would be to pick out your planter pot first because making this rolling plant stand.
-The diy plant stand needs to have a larger diameter than the planter pot bottom so that it rolls and is sturdy.
+My recommendations would be to pick out your planter pot before making this rolling plant stand.
+The DIY plant stand needs to have a larger diameter than the planter pot bottom so that it rolls and is sturdy.

 p.s.
 Anyone have any great tips for getting a lime tree to produce in Missouri?
 I've had mini limes both years and the tree has dropped them.
 We have a pH meter and we try to baby it... and nothing.
 It's pretty disappointing because, come on... #ineedmoremargaritas.

-If you love this post, then you might like my wood table planter or my freshly updated spray painted umbrella!
+If you love this post, then you might like my wood table planter, firewood storage ideas or my freshly updated spray painted umbrella!

 I can't belive you made a piece of stump and some casters look so good!
 Seriously this is such a nice, subtle piece, and it would look great indoors, too.
 We have like a bazillion stumps and I'll have to make myself some!
 Thanks for sharing this idea!